Psychodidae: Life cycle

 While the biting midges also have larvae that have no prolegs and which also have attachment disks, the larvae of the netwinged midges can be distinguished from those of the moth fly by the multiple deep lateral constrictions of the latter.

 The pupal stage lasts between 20 and 40 hours.
 During this stage, the insect does not feed, but stays submerged near the water surface, still breathing through a spiracle, and soon metamorphoses into an adult fly, which bursts through a seam in the pupal casing and emerges onto the water's surface.

 The adults are half as long as the larvae, but are much broader in appearance, with a pair of hairy wings held pitched-roof-like over the body.
 The wings have the most elementary venation of any of the Diptera, having little more than a series of parallel veins without crossveins.

 The adults are typically nocturnal, though they orient themselves around lights and may appear to be attracted to light and odors.
 They are erratic fliers, and are often seen walking or running rapidly as well as taking flight.
 They are most active at night, but may also be seen during daylight, or near windows, lights, or illuminated display panels.

 The adults live for about 20 days, during which they will breed only once, often within hours of emerging from their pupal casings.
 Females will lay their eggs (between 30 and 100) just above the water line inside moist drains.
 Within 48 hours these eggs hatch into drain worms, the larval form.

 Health effects

 The drain flies which are commonly found in bathrooms, Clogmia albipunctata, are not known to carry any human diseases, but have been known to be an opportunistic agent of myiasis.
 However, the subfamily of Phlebotominae does feed on blood with the ability to transmit (tropical) diseases, and Sycorax silacea can transmit microfilaria.
-Inhalation of insect fragments may cause respiratory asthma.
+Inhalation of insect fragments may cause asthma.